grhawk/dDMC/README.md

 HOW TO COMPILE
 --------------
-You need a recend gfortran compilator installed on you machine.
+You need a recent gfortran compilator installed on your machine.

 $ cd src
 $ make